|This Green Chile and Cheese Rice cooks in the slow cooker while you're making the rest of the meal.|

 Mix together cooked rice and sliced green onions in a bowl that will hold all the ingredients.
 In a separate bowl or large measuring cup, combine the reduced-fat sour cream, diced green chiles and juice, Green Tabasco Sauce, and 1 1/2 cups grated low-fat mozzarella cheese.
 Mix the sour cream mixture into the rice mixture and gently combine.

 Spray a 3-4 quart slow cooker with non-stick spray or olive oil.
 Add the combined rice mixture and press down so it's evenly distributed in the slow cooker.
 Sprinkle the top with the rest of the grated Mozzarella cheese and the Parmesan cheese.
-Cook on low for 1-2 hours, or until the rice is bubbling hot, cheese is melted, and it's starting to brown around the edges.
+Cook on high for 1-2 hours, or until the rice is bubbling hot, cheese is melted, and it's starting to brown around the edges.
 (You can probably cook this for a longer time on low, but I haven't tried it.)

 This rice will keep well in the fridge for several days and can be reheated in the microwave or in a covered dish in an oven or toaster oven.